uwerat/qskinny/README.md

 The (Q)Skinny library contains a set of lightweight Qt Quick Controls.

-It is implemented to be 100% usable in C++, but can be used from C++ and/or QML application code.
+It is implemented to 100% in C++, but can be used from C++ and/or QML application code.

 Doing the implementation in C++ allows to make use of the "scene graph"